scritcash/scrit-whitepaper/scrit-whitepaper.md

 Its trust model makes Scrit very suitable as a value transfer system, but it should not be viewed as a long-term store of value.

-Scrit revives the concept of Chaumian e-cash and adds federation to it, mitigating issuer risk.
+Scrit revives the concept of Chaumian ecash and adds federation to it, mitigating issuer risk.
 It allows to perform simple offline payments, a feature that to the best of our knowledge no other digital payment system has.